fbslo/sharer/README.md

 Users can also upvote posts (upvotes don't have any monetary value), and most upvoted posts will end up on trending page.

 Reward pool is not used, users can still reward their favourite sharers and people can still share links they like.
 Sharers can earn only by providing high quality links (solving the problem of low quality content & self-voting).

+This project is my entry for STEMGeek's First Hackathon by @themarkymark.

 ---